 Compact uses a single column for multiple fields, Outline separates each into its own column, and Tabular adds repeated item labels for better readability.

-How do I change the Pivot Table layout?
+How to change the Pivot Table layout?

 Which layout is best for printing or exporting data?

-Can I make a default Pivot Table layout for all new Pivot Tables?
+How to make a default Pivot Table layout for all new Pivot Tables?

-Yes, go to File > Options > Data > Edit Default Layout, then configure your preferred layout and settings for future Pivot Tables.
+- Configure your preferred layout and settings for future Pivot Tables.

 Why are my row labels nested in one column?